Missouri Court Records

 What is the Average Child Support Payment in Missouri?

 The amount payable as child support in Missouri is calculated using the guidelines stated in Missouri Revised Statutes § 452.340 (2019).
 The gross income of the parents, the number of children being paid for, the alimony being paid, and the cost of healthcare are all considered before the child support amount is decided by the court.
-The minimum child support payment in Missouri is $50 for very low-income families, but the value will rise for families with larger incomes.
+The minimum child support payment in Missouri is $50 for very low-income families, but the value may rise for families with larger incomes.

 How Do I Apply for Child Support in Missouri?